-- Remove the bottle cover and turn the knob on your automatic regulator so the arrow points to the tank opposite the one to be removed.
+- Turn the knob on your automatic regulator so the arrow points to the tank opposite the one to be removed.
 Shut off the gas valve on the bottle to be removed. - 2.
 Disconnect the rubber gas line at the bottle to be removed.
 (The green plastic fitting is a right hand thread and no tools should be used.) - 3.
-Turn the large clamping T-handle counterclockwise until the hold down bracket is loose enough to remove the bottle.
-DO NOT REMOVE OR LOOSEN THE CENTER HOLD DOWN ROD.
-It is fastened to the A-frame by two hex head nuts.
-Periodically check the rod for tightness.
+Turn the large clamping "T"' handle counterclockwise until the hold down bracket is loose enough to remove the bottle.
+If your trailer is equipped with a gas bottle cover the "T" handle must be removed, and then remove the cover before removing the bottle.

+DO NOT REMOVE THE CENTER HOLD DOWN ROD.